 Objectives in this domain

-- Physical security: cameras and locks.
+- Physical security: cameras, locks

-- Deception technologies: honeypot and honeynet.
+- Deception technologies: honeypots, honeynets

 Network troubleshooting5.024%